ktrama/jekyll-now/_posts/2018-03-25-DravAgeRange.md

 I will use [MrBayes](https://arxiv.org/abs/1603.05707) that is available [here](https://github.com/PhyloStar/mrbayes-coal/tree/master/mrbayes-3.2.6).
 I ran MrBayes for three different tree priors with all the other parameter settings kept invariant.
 I ran the software for two independent runs with each run consisting of a cold chain and three hot chains which allow the cold chain to explore the tree landscape that might consist of multiple peaks.
 I ran the chain for 5 million states in the case of coalescent prior and ten million states in the case of birth-death and uniform tree priors and sampled every five hundredth state.
 Both the independent runs showed an average standard deviation of split frequencies less than 0.01 in all the cases.
 I threw away initial 25% of the states as part of burn-in.
 Then, I summarized the trees using majority consensus method.
 For relaxed clock settings, I use a Independent Gamma rates model where each branch rate is sampled from a  Gamma distribution.

+## Results
+The consensus trees are shown below for each tree prior.
+The root age is 3864 years that is below 4000 years in the case of Birth-death tree.
+In the case of uniform tree, the root age is about 4618 years.
+Finally, the coalescent prior shows a root age that is 5000 years.
+The root ages seem to fluctuate a lot between 3860 to 5000 years for a language family's sample that is small and has small number of cognate sets.

 ### Birth-Death tree
 [BirthDeathConsensusTree](https://github.com/PhyloStar/dravidian-dating/blob/master/mpi_20_langs/dravBirthdeath.con.tre.png)